MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When the clock runs out it will automitically randomly assign
  - From the second round a player can not play with someone who had paired up with in the previous round
  - Dedicated pages for nets and rounds of the match

+ - **Match Actions**
+ - Create a room with name of 2 team
+ - Join two captains
+ - And work with actions boxes

  - **Team**